-Prepare the following before you set up your router make sure that:
+Prepare the following before you set up your router, making sure that:

-- You are using a PC with either a Mac operating system or a Windows operating system (Windows 7, Windows Vista, Windows 2000, or Windows XP with Service Pack 2); and a wired Ethernet connection, not a wireless connection. - You have an Internet service connection through an Internet Service Provider (ISP). - Your PC has a wired Ethernet connection (not a wireless connection). - For cable modem service, that you use the computer you first used to set up your Internet service.
+- You are using a computer with either a Mac operating system or a Windows operating system (Windows 7, Windows Vista, Windows 2000, or Windows XP with Service Pack 2 or above). - You have an Internet service connection through an Internet Service Provider (ISP). - Your PC has a wired Ethernet connection (not a wireless connection). - For cable modem service, that you use the computer you first used to set up your Internet service.